udacity/FCND-Controls/README.md

 You will be testing your trajectory following against a trajectory defined in `test_trajectory.txt`.
 The time, horizontal error, and vertical error are all checked against thresholds in `UnityDrone`.
 See below for more information on [Testing the Test Trajectory](#testing-on-the-test-trajectory).

 As with most real systems, in the end there are a set of performance metrics your controller should be able to satisfy.
-Therefore the minimum requires for a successful submission include:
+Therefore the minimum requirements for a successful project include:

  - The drone flies the test trajectory faster than the default threshold (20 seconds)
  - The maximum horizontal error is less than the default threshold (2 meters)